Precipitation Data for South Bend from NOHRSC

 Showers

-Partly cloudy in the evening, then cloudy with a chance of showers after midnight.
-Lows in the upper 40s.
+Partly cloudy.
+A slight chance of showers in the evening, then a chance of showers after midnight.
+Not as cool with lows in the mid 60s.
 Chance of rain 50 percent.

 Tuesday